 If you have a garden shed that has no treatment, then it probably falls into one of two camps.

-i.
-The timber is cedar, one of the more expensive timbers commonly used for garden buildings, but a wonderful timber with amazing durability due to it’s natural oils, rich smell and red colour and needing little or no treatment.
+The timber is cedar, one of the more expensive timbers commonly used for garden buildings, a wonderful timber with amazing durability due to its natural oils, rich smell and red colour and needing little or no treatment.
 The cedar will fade to a grey hue over time, and this may be the desired effect you are after.
-If you want to keep the cedar looking as fresh as the day you had your shed installed then the timber should be treated with either a clear wood oil, or a wood stain that is suitable for covering an oily wood.
-Beware of some of the water based stain and preservative on cedar, as it may leave the cedar looking patchy due to the resinous oils within the timber.
-Cedar should last un-treated for 40-60 years, but needs a little TLC to look much younger…….
+If you want to keep the cedar looking as fresh as the day you had your shed installed then the timber should be treated with either a clear wood oil or a wood stain that is suitable for covering an oily wood.
+Beware of some of the water-based stain and preservative on cedar, as it may leave the cedar looking patchy due to the resinous oils within the timber.
+Cedar should last un-treated for 40-60 years but needs a little TLC to look much younger…

-ii.
-The timber is either a redwood timber, or a whitewood timber.
+The timber is either a redwood timber or a whitewood timber.
 Both are softwoods.
-The redwood is the superior slow grown timber, with the whitewood being faster grown, a less expensive product, but more likely to move and decay due to it’s more open grain.
-Both of these types of timber are the most popular in garden shed building, and must be treated either at manufacturing stage or immediately when you install your garden shed.
+The redwood is the superior slow grown timber, with the whitewood being faster grown, a less expensive product and more likely to move and decay due to it’s more open grain.
+Both of these types of timber are the most popular in garden shed building and must be treated either at the manufacturing stage or immediately when you install your garden shed.

 A tanalised garden shed is a shed that has been constructed from a pressure treatment to preserve the timber from rot and decay, and it’s important to realise that nothing quite beats pressure treated timber for effectiveness in preservation and longevity.
-You can identify pressure treated wood by a greenish tinge to the timber.
-(Do make sure when buying a garden shed that you are not buying a shed with greenish stain masquerading as tanalised!)
-Pressure treating timber not something you can do yourself at home, it needs industrial equipment and professional knowledge.
-This leads to on average a 30% increase in costs over standard timber prices, so you should be expecting to pay a 30% uplift in price for a garden shed made of tanalised timber.
+You can identify pressure treated wood by a greenish tinge to the timber (do make sure when buying a garden shed that you are not buying a shed with greenish stain masquerading as tanalised!).
+Pressure treating timber is not something you can do yourself at home, it needs industrial equipment and professional knowledge.
+This leads to on average a 30% increase in costs over standard timber prices, so you should expect to pay a 30% uplift in price for a garden shed made of tanalised timber.

-If your garden shed has been previously treated, and you don’t know what it has been treated with, as long as the treatment has weathered, ie over a year old, then you should be fairly confident that all treatments and preservative can be applied.
-All products need to be applied to a sound base, so with some sand paper, soft wire brush, clean rag, protection for yourself, rubber gloves/eye protection/mask, sand down and clean all inconsistencies ensuring the wood is clean and dust free.
-If there is staining in the timbers, then it follows that a lighter stain or product that the exisiting colour will not re-colour.
+If your garden shed has been previously treated, and you don’t know what it has been treated with, as long as the treatment has weathered, i.e. is over a year old, then you should be fairly confident that all treatments and preservative can be applied.
+All products need to be applied to a sound base, so with some sandpaper, soft wire brush, clean rag, protection for yourself, rubber gloves/eye protection/mask, sand down and clean all inconsistencies ensuring the wood is clean and dust free.
+If there is staining in the timbers, then it follows that a lighter stain or product will not re-colour.
 If you wanted to re-colour the timber from an existing darker colour then an opaque type stain or paint would have to be used.

 Regardless of what garden shed you own, the elements will lead to wear and tear.
 Guarding your shed against the elements, ensuring that the base is free draining, that it is not standing in water and that all water runs away from the timbers is really important.
 By keeping your shed in tip-top condition following a few basic rules will pay you back tenfold.

-We are not affiliated to any trade paint company, but we do use the following paints and treatments on our garden sheds.
+We are not affiliated with any trade paint company, but we do use the following paints and treatments on our garden sheds: